bdproto/bdproto/README.md

 BDPROTO is a database of phonological inventories from ancient and reconstructed languages.
 The aggregated phonological inventory data and associated metadata is available in a flat CSV file in this directory named `bdproto.csv`.
 Bibliographic references for each data point are available in the `sources.bib` file.

-BDPROTO 1.0 is described in :
+BDPROTO 1.0 is described in:

 ```Marsico, Egidio, Sebastien Flavier, Annemarie Verkerk and Steven Moran.
 2018.
 BDPROTO: A Database of Phonological Inventories from Ancient and Reconstructed Languages.
 In Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018), 1654-1658.
 May 7-12, Miyazaki, Japan.
 Online:``` [http://www.lrec-conf.org/proceedings/lrec2018/pdf/534.pdf](http://www.lrec-conf.org/proceedings/lrec2018/pdf/534.pdf)